GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/16I_FunctionOverloading.md

 - PHP has [default parameters and variadic functions, but no function overloading](https://stackoverflow.com/questions/4697705/php-function-overloading).
 Magic functions and methods are not subject to the limitations of the PHP runtime and should not be considered.
 - Julia, Haskell, Clojure and other functional languages inheriting from ML uses pattern-matching to achieve static multiple dispatch via type signature.

-**With all that said**, *sematically*, Lox implements dynamic single dispatch for functions, and dynamic double dispatch for methods.
+**With all that said**, *sematically*, Sulfox implements dynamic single dispatch for functions, and dynamic double dispatch for methods.
 Global definitions are late-bound, as are all other Lox global variables, and local variables are resolved lexically.

 As for implementation details?
 I'll be resolving most common cases of dispatch statically, during compile-time, similar to how base Lox avoids creating bound methods wherever possible.
 I later refer to this as "shortcutting".
 There's some cases where it's feasible, and some where it isn't.
 Generally, I won't resolve return values across call frames, nor when assigning to a variable, even if only one implementation is called via that variable.

-*Aside: I should really use another name that indicates that I've diverged, **far**, from where Crafting Interpreters initially ended, and that this is a superset of Lox.
+*Aside (outdated): I should really use another name that indicates that I've diverged, **far**, from where Crafting Interpreters initially ended, and that this is a superset of Lox.
 Nothing immediately comes to mind though.*
+*Update: done.
+Hail Sulfox, long may they reign.*

 ## Name-Mangling Functions